xiangjunn/tp/docs/DeveloperGuide.md

 **MSS**

-1. User types in the command to sort and provides a field to sort by.
+1. User decides on a field to sort by.

+2. User sorts the list.

-2. SAS sorts the list of events.
+3. SAS sorts the list of events by the field provided in step 2.

 3. SAS displays the sorted list of events.